Creating legally sound business practices is the cornerstone of avoiding legal issues down the road.

 Incorporating in Washington State

-Washington state is the home to some of the largest companies in the world, including Starbucks, Costco, and Microsoft.
+Washington state is the home to some of the largest companies in the world, including Starbucks, Costco, Amazon and Microsoft.
 Increasingly, recognized brands and startups alike are choosing to incorporate in the evergreen state, largely due to the robust supply chain, proximity to Europe and Asia, and the numerous business incentives allocated by state and local agencies.
 To learn more about the advantages, tax obligations, and legal requirements associated with incorporating your business in Washington, consider speaking with a business law attorney at Baxter Legal Services.

 How Using an Experienced Business Attorney Can Help Ensure Your Legal and Financial Rights Remain Protected